Element-Research/rnn/README.md

 `parameters` and `gradParameters` but each have their own `output`, `gradInput` and any other intermediate states.

-### maskZero() ###
+### maskZero(nInputDim) ###
+Decorates the internal `recurrentModule` with [MaskZero](#rnn.MaskZero).
+The `output` Tensor (or table thereof) of the `recurrentModule` will have each row (samples) zeroed when the commensurate row of the `input` is a tensor of zeros.

+The `nInputDim` argument must specify the number of non-batch dims in the first Tensor of the `input`.
+In the case of an `input` table, the first Tensor is the first one encountered when doing a depth-first search.

-Decorates the implementing recurrent module with MaskZero.
-Recurrent module output will be zeroed for input data which is a zero vector.
-This makes possible to pad sequences with different lengths in the same batch with zero vectors.
+Calling this method makes it possible to pad sequences with different lengths in the same batch with zero vectors.
 Warning: padding must come before any real data in the input sequence (padding after the real data is not supported and will yield unpredictable results without failing).